Road gritting routes

 Re-gritting

-The salting may be undertaken for minor roads not included among the pre-determined routes.
-This will be in response to specific areas of icy conditions.
+Salting may be undertaken for minor roads that are not included in the pre-determined routes - this will be in response to specific areas of icy conditions.

 Minor roads

-Minor roads will only be considered for salting once the primary and secondary routes have been done.
-An inspection will be done to confirm that treatment is necessary, salting will be done on a priority basis.
+Minor roads will only be considered for salting once the primary and secondary routes have been completed.
+An inspection will be carried out to confirm that treatment is necessary and salting will be done on a priority basis.

 Public footways